acadadev/rosrider_doc/02_PINMAP/README.md

 __Left Motor Connector__

 This standard 6-wire encoder motor connector is compatible with various motors and can be used with standard cables.
-The ROSRider card supports both dual-phase and single-phase encoders, with the encoder type configurable via software.
-For single-phase encoders, connect to the Encoder Phase A pin and leave Encoder Phase B unconnected.

 ![Left Motor Connector](../images/pinmap/dwg_left_motor.png)